Use this brisket calculator to estimate how much to buy, when to start cooking, and how to adjust for altitude

 Accuracy notes

 - Cook time is an estimate.
-Pit stability, brisket thickness, and wrap choice change the stall and total time.
+Pit stability, brisket thickness, weather, and wrap choice can move the finish by hours.

 - Cook to tenderness, not a clock.
-Use a probe thermometer to confirm that the flat is tender before you stop the cook.
+Start checking when the brisket is close, then use probe feel in the flat before you stop the cook.

 See “About these estimates” for methods and sources.